MirceaKitsune/minetest_snake/README.md

   - `time_min`: Minimum number of seconds before the egg may hatch.
   - `time_max`: Maximum number of seconds before the egg may hatch.

 All snake nodes must be registered using the functions described below, which automatically assign core variables and handle shape caching.
-The following groups are assigned and may be used to detect snake nodes: `"snake"` for all nodes making up the body of a snake, `"snake_root"` to describe the root node, `"snake_egg"` to describe egg nodes.

   - `snake.register_node`: For registering body nodes that are created and destroyed as the snake moves.
   - `snake.register_root`: For registering the root node, automatically assigns the following builtin functions: